November 28, 2005

 Since 1992, Raymond Perelman has been President and Chairman of the Board of RGP Holdings, Inc., a privately held holding company comprised of a vast array of manufacturing, mining, and financial interests.
-Mr. Perelman serves as a PENN Medicine Trustee, and is a 1940 graduate of the University of Pennsylvania’s Wharton School of Business.
+Mr. Perelman serves as a PENN Medicine Trustee, and attended the University of Pennsylvania’s Wharton School of Business.

 Mr. and Mrs. Perelman are Trustees of the Raymond and Ruth Perelman Education Foundation, Inc. – which supports Jewish cultural and welfare organizations, as well as arts and history museums, and other cultural institutions.